Jamilnineteen91/Mountain-Locater/README.md

 # Mountain-Locator
 This program locates and displays mountains of various countries and is written in python.
+The purpose of this project was to gain knowledge on web scrapping, as well as reading & writing files and databases.

 ## Steps
 1. Scrape web for region coordinates and the coordinates of the mountains that pertain to that region.
 2. Save all coordinates to a new csv file.